Welcome to Corvus

 Miss Racster – Class Teacher

-Homework will continue to be set 3 times a week and will be a mixture of Literacy, Maths and Topic work.
+Homework will be set 3 times a week and will be a mixture of Literacy, Maths and Topic work.
 Homework is generally set to be done for the next day although some topic homework is due in a week later.
 Homework is an important part of children’s learning, particularly as children in Corvus are building up towards Year 6 and their SATs.
 It is a good chance to consolidate learning done in lessons in school.
-Children are only given homework that has been covered in class or is basic revision.
+Children are only given homework that has been covered in class or is basic revision and it should normally take no longer than 20 – 30 minutes.

 Although some homework may be difficult, it is important that they have a go at it and speak to a member of staff the next day if they have any serious problems.
 We do expect anyone who does not return their homework to complete it during the school day but we are always happy to support anyone who is really struggling.
 It is very important that children are encouraged to spend time on their homework and hand it in on time every week and we really appreciate all your support with this.